How has COVID-19 affected planned surgery?

 In the early stages of the COVID-19 pandemic UK hospitals had to stop all non-urgent operations.
 While some hospitals were able to resume routine surgeries such as joint replacements over the summer of 2020, the second wave of the pandemic has caused further delays and cancellations of planned treatments.

 Versus Arthritis is urging people to sign a petition to make sure people awaiting surgery for arthritis and related conditions are not forgotten while the pandemic continues.
-And the British Orthopaedic Association has issued a statement calling on NHS trusts to do all they can to minimise any further disruption to surgical services.

 In places where planned surgery is going ahead, hospitals have had to change their approach and procedures.
 You should still receive the same level of care, but the way things are done may differ from what you might have expected.
 Some of the main changes are set out below.